 These dogs are not for inexperienced owners.
-They do best with people who are equally strong-willed and understand the need to be consistent with them.
 Subsequently, they may not be the best companions for children unless these dogs are well trained and supervised by adults.

 These mountain dogs have extremely thick coats, and they do shed a lot.
 Shedding can be kept to a minimum by brushing them a couple times a week to remove loose fur.
 Bathing should be kept to a minimum to preserve the coat's natural texture and oils which contribute to its insulating quality.

 Dogs that get enough time outside will wear their nails down naturally, but they may still require occasional clipping.

 This is a hardy breed that averages a lifespan of about 12 years.
 However, these dogs are prone to some of the same health problems as other large breeds.
 According to VetStreet, these dogs are susceptible to hip dysplasia and cataracts.

 History of the Caucasian Ovcharka